How to lay new floors in your Camper or RV easy

 If the linoleum in your Camper is in pretty good shape – good for you.
 Keep it.
 Don’t remove it.
 You apply the vinyl floor on top of the linoleum.

-If the linoleum has holes and tears and doesn’t really stick to the subfloor anymore, you have to take it off.
+If the linoleum has holes and tears and doesn’t really stick to the subfloor anymore, you have to remove it.
 It shouldn’t be hard to remove, just pull it out carefully.

 Step 2 – Buy the right material -How to lay new floors in your Camper